Best Chest Exercise

 This is the basic, catch-all area that involves a little of everything.
 Most people get this one fairly well, since it's the spot you hit with regular bench presses and most machines by default.

-Bench Presses can be done with barbells, but there's actually some benefit to be had from using dumbbells.
-You may not be able to use quite the same poundage, but instead you involve a slew of balancing support muscles.
+• Bench Presses: Bench presses can be done with barbells, but using dumbbells can provide benefits too.
+You may not be able to use quite the same weight, but instead you involve a slew of balancing support muscles.
 While not bulky in and by themselves, growing these stronger can boost core strength as well as prevent injuries down the road.

 Upper Chest